ngkangting/CSS-Grid/README.md

 - **Grid Areas Method**

     Grid Areas Method is the most important Grid method amongst all as it is the easiest way to create complex Grid systems.
+Another advantage of this method is that the layout is first planned before positioning the Grid Items.

     To use this method, we start by creating the Grid with the **Base Method**, defining columns and rows for the Grid.
-Then, a **CSS Map** needs to be created according to the amount of columns and rows defined with the property, **grid-template-areas**.
+Then, a **CSS Map** / **Template String** needs to be created according to the amount of columns and rows defined with the property, **grid-template-areas**.

+    In every **CSS Map** defined, each Grid Cell must be named.
+For Grid Cell with identical names, they will be grouped to form a Grid Area.
+Then, to populate the areas, the Grid Item will connected with the Grid Area name using the property of **grid-area**.

     ```
     grid-template-areas: ". head head ."
                          "box-1 box-2 box-3 side"
                          "main main main side"
                          "foot foot foot foot";

+    grid-area: head;
     ```

-    We select a name for each area.

-    To populate these areas, we connect the grid items to the grid-area names.

 - **Carousel Method**